paolobonora/Corago-SM/doc/readme.md

 - /doc/index_en.html file for the english version
 - /doc/index_it.html file for the italian version

-Please address any issue, comment or suggestion to the https://github.com/paolobonora/Corago-SM issue management area.
+Please address any issue, comment or suggestion to https://github.com/paolobonora/Corago-SM/issues.